Morse foliations of codimension one on the sphere S^3: Definitions and Preliminaries

 It is worthy to notice that the procedure of eliminating the bubbles of $\mathcal{F}$ creates a new Morse foliation $\mathcal{F}_{0}$, which is not well defined in the sense that $\mathcal{F}_{0}$ depends on the order in which the bubbles are eliminated.
 For instance, let $W_{1},$ $W_{2}$ be two bubbles such that $S_{2}=\partial W_{2}$ is contained in the interior of $W_{1}$ and $S_{1}=\partial W_{1}$ is contained in the interior of $W_{2}.$ If we eliminate $W_{1}$ (resp. $W_{2})$ obtaining a foliation $\mathcal{F}_{1}$ (resp. $\mathcal{F}_{2})$ then the bubble $W_{2}$ (resp. $W_{1})$ disappears also.
 Obviously $\mathcal{F}_{1}\neq$ $\mathcal{F}_{2}.$ However, we will show that the order in which the bubbles are eliminated does not affect our main results as they are stated in Theorems \ref{main theorem} and \ref{stability}.

 The following proposition can be easily proven.

-\begin{proposition} Let $\mathcal{F}$ be a Morse foliation containing at least one spherical leaf.
-We assume that each leaf contains at most one conic singularity and that $\mathcal{F}$ contains neither trivial pair of singularities nor bubbles.
-Then $\mathcal{F}$ contains a Morse component. \end{proposition}
+\begin{proposition} Let $\mathcal{F}$ be a Morse foliation containing and assume that $\mathcal{F}$ does not have bubbles and admits at least one non-spherical leaf.
+If $\mathcal{F}$ has at least one spherical leaf then $\mathcal{F}$ contains a pseudo-toral leaf provided that each leaf of $\mathcal{F}$ contains at most one conic singularity. \end{proposition}

 \begin{proof} By Reeb stability theorem three cases can occur.
-Either $\mathcal{F}$ has two centers and all its leaves are homeomorphic to $S^{2}$ or $\mathcal{F}$ has a bubble/trivial bubble or $\mathcal{F}$ has a leaf $L_{0}$ which contains a conic singularity $s$ and $L_{0}-s$ is homeomorphic to a sphere minus two points.
-By hypothesis the first and the second cases are excluded.
-In the third case the existence of $L_{0}$ leads to the existence of a Morse (probably pseudo-Morse) component. \end{proof}
+Either $\mathcal{F}$ has two centers and all its leaves are homeomorphic to $S^{2}$ or $\mathcal{F}$ has a bubble or $\mathcal{F}$ has a pseudo-toral leaf $T.$ By hypothesis the first and second cases are excluded.
+Therefore our result follows immediately. \end{proof}